-16. The country-level operational priorities comprise the people-centred approach to antimicrobial resistance and its accompanying package of essential interventions.
-This approach was developed by means of extensive review of evidence, including from annual Tracking AMR Country Self-assessment Surveys (TrACSS) in over 170 countries and the Global Antimicrobial Resistance and Use Surveillance System (GLASS).
+17. The operational priorities comprise (i) implementation at country level of the people-centred approach to addressing antimicrobial resistance in human health and its accompanying WHO core package of interventions to support national action plans; (ii) additional country and global actions on governance and financing, and (iii) enabling actions to support Member States.
+The people-centred approach was developed by means of extensive review of evidence, including data from annual Tracking AMR Country Self-assessment Surveys (TrACSS) in over 170 countries and the Global Antimicrobial Resistance and Use Surveillance System (GLASS).
 It was also informed by feedback from a global consultation with Member States and other stakeholders, and expert opinion including input from WHO's Strategic and Technical Advisory Group for Antimicrobial Resistance.

-17. Guiding principles of the priorities include, but are not limited to, access, equity, efficiency, scalability, sustainability, accountability; addressing common and specific needs for all income settings; integration of priority actions in all levels of health systems; and solidarity to address a global threat, including the role that more affluent countries must play.
+18. Guiding principles throughout this document include, but are not limited to, access, equity, efficiency, scalability, sustainability, accountability; addressing common and specific needs for all income settings; integration of priority actions at all levels of health systems; inclusivity, both to address the needs of marginalized or vulnerable groups and to recognize the contributions of diverse stakeholders including civil society and the private sector; and solidarity to address a global threat, including the role that more affluent countries must play.